cisagov/get.gov/pages/domains/domains_eligibility.md

 ### Authorizing officials for U.S. states and territories

 #### States and territories: executive branch
 Domain requests from states and territories must be authorized by the governor or the state CIO.
-Find your state CIO.

 #### States and territories: judicial and legislative branches
 Domain requests from state legislatures and courts must be authorized by an agency’s CIO or highest-ranking executive.

 ### Authorizing officials for tribal governments
-Domain requests from tribal governments must be authorized by tribal chiefs as defined by the Bureau of Indian Affairs.
+Domain requests from tribal governments must be authorized by tribal chiefs as defined by the [Bureau of Indian Affairs](https://www.bia.gov/service/tribal-leaders-directory).

 ### Authorizing officials for counties
-Domain requests from counties must be authorized by the chair of the county commission or the equivalent highest elected official.
+Domain requests from counties must be authorized by the chair of the county commission or the equivalent highest-elected official.

 ### Authorizing officials for cities
-Domain requests from cities must be authorized by the mayor or the equivalent highest elected official.
+Domain requests from cities must be authorized by the mayor or the equivalent highest-elected official.

 ### Authorizing officials for special districts
 Domain requests from special districts must be authorized by the highest-ranking executive (president, director, chair, or equivalent) or state CIOs for state-based organizations.